 Most of Mexico's population has a mix of indigenous and European heritage.
 While Mexico does not collect census data on ethnicity, about 62% of the population is mestizo (people of mixed Spanish and indigenous descent), 21% predominantly Amerindian, 7% full Amerindian, and 10% mostly European.
 Mexico is home to a large foreign-born population.
-US citizens are the largest group of immigrants.
-Many others are from LAC countries, such as Venezuela, Honduras, and El Salvador, and a rising number originate from Asia and Africa.
+US citizens and Communication).
+The largest indigenous groups are the Nahuatl, Maya, Zapoteco, and Mixteco.
+Concentrated in the Central-South and Yucatán, almost 80% of indigenous language speakers live in 8 of Mexico's 31 states, with the most residing in Oaxaca, Chiapas, Veracruz, and Puebla.

-Mexico is home to nearly 17 million indigenous people, the largest population in the Americas, who comprise about 68 language groups (see p.
-2 of
+Mexico is home to nearly 17 million indigenous people, the largest population in the Americas, who comprise about 68 language groups (see Language